 Loch More is a natural fresh water loch formed by the River Thurso flowing into and out of it.
-The loch is damned at the north end and this has greatly increased the area covered by the loch and the volume of water held in the catchment area.
+The loch is damned at the north-east end and this has greatly increased the area covered by the loch and the volume of water held in the catchment area.
 This allows the water levels of the bottom fishing beats of the River Thurso to be controlled by managing the amount of water flowing into the lower section of the river, enabling fish to move up the river from the sea at Thurso even during periods when there is less rainfall.
 When the loch is full it enables a longer period when the fishing beats on the river can be productive.
 The dam has a fish ladder to allow salmon to travel into the loch and move further up the River Thurso to the spawning grounds.

 The management team that manage the salmon fishing on the river, and also provide Ghillies for people booking fishing beats, are working to conserve the salmon, with strict limits on the salmon that can be kept by people fishing the river.
 This is to allow for the river to maintain its high standards and reputation for being one of the best salmon rivers in Scotland.
 To book fishing on the River Thurso visit the official website.